bfeitknecht/impli/README.md

 ## Installation

 Work in progress.
-Build artifacts for macOS, Linux and Windows *should* be available under the GitHub releases page.
+Build artifacts for macOS, Linux and Windows are available under the GitHub releases page.

 ## Limitations